nuyui/kaomover/README.md

 ---

+## what is kao-mover ? 🐾

+kao-mover is a tiny helper for your Sims 4 mods & cc !! instead of sorting through all your .package files one by one, kao swoops in and moves them into the right folders for you. it's very simple: choose where your files live, pick where you want them to go, and kao does the rest :3 !! even giving you a log (optional) if you want to see exactly what moved.

+made with love and patience, kao-mover is perfect for anyone tired of manually organizing their sims 4 cc and mods. just run the script, watch kao do the work, and enjoy your tidy mods folder !!

+---

 ## updates

-08.26.25 – kao got even more helpful!! he can also move .ts4script files straight into your mods folder too :)
+~~08.26.25 – kao got even more helpful!! he can also move .ts4script files straight into your mods folder too :)~~

+08.26.25 :
+      - nothing
+      - here
+      - yet hehe

 ---